yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     > **Note**: If after a few minutes the progress bar has not moved, you can proceed to the next step, and monitor the cutover progress on the WwiMigration blade by selecting refresh.

-14. Close the Complete cutover dialog by selecting the "X" in the upper right corner of the dialog, and do the same thing for the TailspinToys blade.
+14. Close the Complete cutover dialog by selecting the "X" in the upper right corner of the dialog, and do the same thing for the WideWorldImporters blade.
 This returns you to the WwiMigration blade.
-Select **Refresh**, and you should see a status of **Completed** from the TailspinToys database.
+Select **Refresh**, and you should see a status of **Completed** from the WideWorldImporters database.

     ![On the Migration job blade, the status of Completed is highlighted.](media/dms-migration-wizard-status-complete.png "Migration with Completed status")

-15. You have successfully migrated WWI's `TailspinToys` database to Azure SQL Managed Instance.
+15. You have successfully migrated WWI's `WideWorldImporters` database to Azure SQL Managed Instance.

 ### Task 8: Verify database and transaction log migration